nosilver4u/ewww-image-optimizer-cloud/README.md

 ## Description

 The EWWW Image Optimizer (cloud edition) will increase your page speeds by way of image optimization.
 Increased page speeds can result in better search engine rankings, and will also improve conversion rates (increased sales and signups).
 It will also save you storage space and bandwidth.
 While EWWW I.O. will automatically optimize new images that you upload, it can also optimize all the images that you have already uploaded, and optionally convert your images to the best file format.
 You can choose pixel perfect compression or high compression options that are visually lossless.
-The cloud edition features all the same options as the core EWWW Image Optimizer without the security risk associated with the exec() function.
-Intended for those using the EWWW I.O.
-Compression API and/or ExactDN.
+The cloud edition is being phased out in favor of the core EWWW Image Optimizer plugin.

 EWWW I.O. will optimize images uploaded and created by any plugin, and features special integrations with many popular plugins, detailed below.